sercante-llc/postman-collections-pardot/README.md

 #### Environment Variables

-**Note:** - This Collection uses the Salesforce Username/Password OAuth flow, which is good for browsing around and **not** great for Production.
+**Note:** - This Collection uses the Salesforce Username/Password OAuth flow, which is good for browsing around and **not** great for Production-grade code.

 |Variable  |Default value               |Example|
 |----------|----------------------------|-------|